Attempts to overturn the 2020 United States presidential election: Georgia

 A group called VoterGA filed a lawsuit requesting to examine by microscope 150,000 Fulton County ballots that it asserted might be counterfeit.
 The suit arose after four Republican auditors involved with the November 2020 statewide audit and manual recount claimed to see what they asserted were "pristine" absentee ballots which they suspected might have been computer-generated, though an October 2021 investigation by the Georgia secretary of state's office found that there were no counterfeit ballots in the batches named by the complainants.
-After an initial ruling in favor of the suit by a superior court judge in May 2021, it was ultimately dismissed in October because the plaintiffs "failed to allege a particularized injury."
+After an initial ruling in favor of the suit by a superior court judge in May 2021, it was ultimately dismissed in October because the plaintiffs "failed to allege a particularized injury".
 The dismissal of the suit marked the end of the last remaining lawsuit challenging the Georgia election results until another suit making largely the same argument was subsequently filed.
 In December 2021, that suit was joined by David Perdue, who had announced his candidacy for Georgia governor days earlier.
 Perdue lost his bid to be reelected as a United States senator in 2020 and asserted that he, like Trump, had been cheated.

 Trump had claimed that about 5,000 dead people had voted in Georgia, but an examination by the State Election Board released in December 2021 found that four absentee ballots of dead people had been mailed in by relatives.

 Idaho

 In September 2021, Bonner County, Idaho announced it would perform a recount of ballots cast in the election, in response to an allegation by election conspiracy theorist Mike Lindell that all 44 Idaho counties had been digitally hacked.
 Lindell provided a detailed list of IP addresses he asserted had been compromised.
 County Clerk Mike Rosedale stated that all county voting machines were fully airgapped from the Internet, also noting that seven Idaho counties don't use voting machines.
 Lindell alleged that a specific formula had been applied by hackers to flip votes from Trump to Biden.
 Rosedale said Lindell had not contacted his office before presenting his allegations.
-Trump carried Bonner County with 67.2% of the vote and Idaho with 63.9% in the 2020 election.
 The Bonner audit, and audits of two other counties that don't use voting machines, affirmed the accuracy of the ballot count.
 Chief Deputy Secretary of State Chad Houck said Lindell would be sent a bill for the audits.